specklesystems/speckle-docs/workspaces/billing.md

 - No credit card information is required.
 - At the end of the trial, Workspaces enter **read-only mode** if a subscription is not activated.

-For more details on trial behaviour, see [Trial Period Overview](./trial-overview.md).

 ## Subscriptions

 To continue using a Workspace beyond the trial period, you will need to subscribe to a paid plan.
 All billing and subscription options are managed directly in the Workspace **Settings > Billing** section.